jerseyschorr/jerseyschorr.github.io/resume.md

 **Technical Lead** | Web Products - Mobile Web | June 2013 - Present

-As the Technical Lead of a small team of talented and dedicated engineers, my responsibilities for the mobile web (mobile.nytimes.com) encompasses many roles.
+As the Technical Lead of a small team of talented and dedicated engineers, my responsibilities for the mobile web (mobile.nytimes.com) encompass many roles.
 From server configuration (Puppet/Ansible) including managing caching strategies (Redis/Varnish) to writing Backend (NGINX/Node.js) and Front-End Javascript.
 Additionally, I work closely with our Newsroom, Product, and Infrastructure teams implementing new features at the same time making performance improvements to the overall system.

 * Continuous delivery: setup Jenkins pipelines and created a Vagrant/Virtual Machine sandbox
 * Architected a "preview" edition of the mobile web platform for use in article/story creation in the newsroom